iworld1991/DensitySurveyEstimation/README.md

 # DensitySurveyEstimation

-- codes that estimate the key moments of implied densitity distribution from bin-based survey answers.
+- codes that estimate the key moments of an implied densitity distribution from bin-based survey answers.